KlumpenM/CyberNotes/Guides/(G) Scanning.md

 # Nmap (SSL)
-That that (if we were lucky) Nikto will have given us the [[SSL certification]].
+That that (if we were lucky) Nikto will have given us the [[SSL Certification]].
 But what if we want to look at the cyphers that the website/server is using.
 This is what we can use Nmap for (and much more look here: [[Nmap]]) We are running the command:
 ```